 · Border security with triggers to make sure that a secure border is in place before the pathway to legalization.
 Security should go beyond a wall in select areas and include sensors to detect tunnels as well as an increased Border Patrol presence.

 · In exchange, Democrats get a pathway to legalization, not just for DACA participants, but for illegals who reside in the US and hold productive jobs with no record of serious or violent crimes.
-(Yes, illegal immigration is a crime, but it’s a crime in the same way that speeding is a crime. is a civil infraction punishable by a $50 fine.)
+(Yes, illegal immigration is a crime, but it’s a crime in the same way that speeding is a crime.
+Improper entry by an alien is a civil infraction punishable by a $50 fine.)
 Legalization should be on a case-by-case basis with priority toward illegals who benefit their community and the US economy.

 · In exchange for leniency, penalties need to be severe enough to deter future illegal immigrants.
 Illegal immigration should be a felony punishable by prison time followed by mandatory deportation.